 "Outside the box" talk by Yasaman Esmaili regarding the Arcosanti project in the Arizona desert and Paolo Soleri's vision of Arcologies (blending Architecture + Ecology), a vision of minimal resource consumption and pedestrian-oriented mega-structures that began more than three decades ago.

-"Outside the Box" talk by Peter Schiller.
-Peter will talk abut the agent-based pedestrian simulation package he developed as an undergraduate.
+"Outside the Box" talk by Peter Schiller. about the agent-based pedestrian simulation package he developed as an undergraduate.
 The challenges, overall design, and possibilities of such an approach to predicting how people will use a space will be discussed.

 Brian R Johnson has been invited to present ideas on "Hypervisualization" at the Center for Innovation in the Design and Construction Industry (CIDCI) forum "What's the next dimension in building information modeling (BIM)?" in San Francisco.